Berwick, Maine: Schools

 Students in grades 7–12 from Berwick attend Noble High School in the neighboring town of North Berwick.

 Downtown revitalization

 The Town of Berwick was awarded several Brownfield grants in 2015, 2016 and 2017 to help with a downtown revitalization effort.
 On October 31, 2019, Great Falls Construction purchased the property and over the years has developed the site into The Edge at Berwick Maine.

+The first commercial building at The Edge, completed in 2022, opened with eight businesses including a butcher shop, dental office, fitness studio, and other commercial tenants.
+Subsequent phases brought additional mixed-use buildings to the site, with the full development projected to include over 250 residential units and 30 commercial spaces.